xamarin/xamarin-macios/docs/apple-privacy-manifest.md

 How they are used is not that important for this example, but the `why` will determine the reason code needed for the privacy manifest.
 ## Creating the `PrivacyInfo.xcprivacy` file

-We will start by building the contents of the `PrivacyInfo.xcprivacy` file, and then go through each supported platform and how to properly configure your project so the file in included in the bundle properly.
+We will start by building the contents of the `PrivacyInfo.xcprivacy` file, and then go through each supported platform and how to properly configure your project so the file is included in the bundle properly.

 Since the application is based on .NET, a privacy manifest is required.
 Let's walkthrough the steps needed to add a privacy manifest that declares our usages of the above three API's.